Esmeray6/Esmeray6/README.md

 ## Hello there

-I am Assanali Mukhanov, an 18-year-old guy born and living in Kazakhstan.
-I go by the nickname `shivaco` on most social media platforms, and you will mostly see me in [my Discord server](https://discord.gg/YYtpYBr) or in [Top.gg](https://discord.gg/EYHTgJX).
+I am Assanali Mukhanov, a 19-year-old guy born and living in Kazakhstan.
+I go by the nickname `shivaco` on most social media platforms, and you will mostly see me in [my Discord server](https://discord.gg/YYtpYBr).
 I also occasionally browse stuff and express my opinions on [Twitter](https://twitter.com/shivaco_).

 ## Hobbies
 My list of hobbies includes anything related to military and firearms, programming, psychology, and law enforcement.

 ### Programming
 I used to work a lot on Discord bots during 2018 and 2019.
 Since 2020 I have been busy with college and instead moved on to work on [dblpy/topggpy](https://github.com/top-gg/python-sdk).
+As of 2021, I've started to work on personal projects in Rust instead.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=shivaco&show_icons=true)